opentestingapi/hugo/content/getting-started/40_Hello World.md

   ]
 }
 ```
-* `testid` : Version of the opentestingapi your test case is written in.
+* `opentestapi` : Version of the opentestingapi your test case is written in.
-* `testid` : A testing tool can manage test cases using this identifier.
+* `id` : A testing tool can manage test cases using this identifier.
 * `description`: We humans usually need some help.
 Let's add a short description for us.

 * **Input**: Test data are injected into an interface, whatever type it is off.
 So input is just an injection.